-Understand fully the concepts of commonly used business computer applications such as Microsoft Word, Excel, Email, Data Base and Internet using business vocabulary and language skills to produce accurate business correspondence by a specified deadline.
+Understand fully the concepts of commonly used business computer applications such as Microsoft Word, Excel, Email, Data Base and Internet; using business vocabulary and language skills to produce accurate business correspondence by a specified deadline.

 Impact of Error

 Errors may lead to delays, disruptions and duplication of effort.